ADVANCED VISION IT Security as a Service (SECAAS)

 - Next-Generation Firewall - protects your network by filtering traffic and acting as a guard between your internal network and the rest of the world.
 Without a Firewall, your business systems could be left wide open and vulnerable to attack.
 It also serves as another protective layer to block malicious software.

-- Active Directory Security and Recovery are critical components of any organization's cybersecurity strategy.
+- are critical components of any organization's cybersecurity strategy.
 Here are some key steps that can be taken to secure and recover Active Directory.

 - SIEM & SOAR - SIEM (Security Information and Event Management) and SOAR (Security Orchestration, Automation, and Response) are both tools used in cybersecurity to monitor and respond to security threats.